Based on the American cartoon, "The Powerpuff Girls."

 I can now finally understand the anger that British people feel when watching the American versions of Top Gear!
 This was just PAINFUL to sit through!
 Even by the 1990s low standards of a kid's show and assuming I hadn't seen the original it would STILL be a terrible fucking show!
 This is one the worst adaptations of a children's movie or show I have ever seen!
 I think that giving it a rating of "2" is being generous!

 I was a big PPG fan while it aired back normally on CN.
 So hearing that my much loved animated series was getting an anime series was great news to me.
 However after watching the anime series I was greatly dissappointed at how much they downplayed it.

 Story: 6 The storyline was fair to me.
 Changes of course had to be done, but the amount of changes were a little to much for my tastes.

 The main dissapointment was just how weak they made the heroines powers.
-Having yoyo's and barrettes made PPG go from a age-less great show, to a kiddy show in my opinion.
+Having yoyo's and barrettes made PPG go from a age-less great show, to a kiddy show in